What to do when a

 After moving to

-the Seattle area from upstate New York I left behind several “orphaned”
+the Seattle area from upstate New York, where I had taught harp for several

 students and began searching for ways to still be able to assist them in